 And honestly, some of these are nothing new, but they are THE most important things you can do for yourself!

 There is always help out there, and you can find a mental health professional locally, through your doctor, or through an online directory like this one.
-This is a link to a great article with affordable therapy options and this is an affiliate link to a great online therapy option.
+This is a link to a great article that discusses affordable therapy options and this is an affiliate link to a great online therapy option.
 If you are in a crisis, I have a list of help hotlines here.
 You are not alone!!

-Habit-Based Self-Care Ideas for Anxiety
+Habit-Based Self-Care Ideas

 It can be REALLY hard to do anything when you feel anxious and stressed, and doing any of the following things might be VERY difficult.
 But it can be a bit easier than you think and over time, these things can become second nature to you.